alterNERDtive/EDDiscovery-wiki/Home.md

-# Whats Coming?
+# Current Version

-7.0 is releasing at the same time as 2.3 Commanders (11 April 2017).
-Featuring:
+7.0 has been released to coincide with 2.3 Commanders (11 April 2017).
+This features:

 * [[New Load out panel|Using the Load Out Panel]] with Coriolis integration.
 Track the modules on your ship.
 Export to Corolis (excepting any Engineer modifications which Frontier does not currently tell us above via Journals)
 * [[New Sythesis panel|Using the Synthesis Panel]].
 Show what enhancements you can make with your available resources.
 Set up a wish list and it will tell you want you can make and what you need to make more.